¾ÅÉ«ÊÓÆµ

 Autumn Semester

-• links families to the places where they worked, lived and played.
+• links families to the localities in which they worked, played and lived in.

-• introduces students to the broad concept of cultural history and examines how cultural values informed the development of Irish society in the period 1922 to 2002.
+• introduce students to the broad concept of cultural history and b) examine how cultural values informed the development of Irish society in the period 1922 to 2002.

 Spring Semester